Backup NOW. Cloud Backup for Photographers

 My philosophy is simple

-- Keep at least 3 copies (with at least 1 offsite)
+- Keep at least 3 copies (with at least 1 offsite cloud backup)

 - Make it automated so you don’t have to think about it

-First, lets examine where we keep our originals (photos, documents, etc.).
+First, let’s examine where we keep our originals and working copies (photos, documents, etc.).
 The two most common are:

 Next, you’ll need an on-site backup.
-These are best for quickly recovering an accidentally deleted file or restoring your files to a new computer if your old one breaks (or you just want an upgrade).
+These are best for quickly recovering an accidentally deleted file or restoring your files to a new computer.

-Cloud backup has been fairly mainstream for a few years.
-Services like Dropbox or iCloud are great for documents, and perhaps photos from your mobile phone, but unpractical for photographers because of the sheer volume of hard drive space we require to backup our many photographs.
-Until recently, backing up gigabytes & terabytes of data to the cloud was prohibitively expensive.
+Services like Dropbox or iCloud are great for documents and perhaps photos from your mobile phone but unpractical for most photographers because of the sheer volume of hard drive space we require to back up our many photographs.

 Cloud backup has become increasingly affordable, with some services offering unlimited backup at very reasonable rates.
-I examined several providers before choosing the best solution for my situation.
+I examined several cloud backup providers before choosing the best solution for my situation.
 My main criteria included: